 The subscriber self-generates the key pair and transmits the certificate application file in PKCS# 10 format to the RA.
 The RA follows the regulations in section 3.2.1 Proof of Private Key Ownership.
-After checking that the subscriber has possession of the private key, the subscriber's public key is delivered to the GTLSCA by transport layer security protocol or another data encryption method having an equivalent security strength.
+After checking that the subscriber has possession of the private key, the subscriber's public key is delivered to GTLSCA by transport layer security protocol or another data encryption method having an equivalent security strength.

-6.1.4 Secure Delivery of the GTLSC Public Key to Relying
+6.1.4 Secure Delivery of the GTLSCA Public Key to Relying Parties published at the eCA/HiPKI and GTLSCA repositories for direct downloading and use by subscribers and relying parties.

-Parties

-The GTLSCA public key certificate is issued by the eCA and published at the eCA and GTLSCA repositories for direct downloading and use by subscribers and relying parties.
+The GTLSCA public key certificate is issued by the eCA and